 Opportunities for true photojournalism in television news have prompted this scholarship.
 It is one way to encourage those involved in television production to see the person holding the camera as more than a camera person, a true photojournalist.
 Like the scholarships for still photographers, this award is aimed at those students with television news photojournalism potential, but with little [...]
 More

 The NSHSS Foundation has partnered with the Captain Planet Foundation (CPF) to encourage environmental stewardship among high school students globally through the Earth Day Award competition.
 Applicants must submit details about an environmental project that they are currently working on, or one that will be initiated for Earth Day in their home, school, and/or community.
 Requirements include a [...]
 More

-Project Yellow Light is a scholarship competition designed to bring about change.
-As an applicant you have one clear mission: encourage your peers to develop and embrace safe driving habits.
 For both the high school and college contests, the first-place winner will receive a scholarship in the amount of $5,000.
 The second-place finisher will receive $2,000.
 Third-place finisher will receive $1,000.
 Applicants must create a video designed to motivate, persuade and encourage your peers to not drive distracted.
 You have a unique opportunity to play a key role in spreading this important [...]
 More

 The Richard Holland Memorial Scholarship was established to remember the life and legacy of a great man, friend, son, and brother.
 Richard Holland was more than any one of these things - he was an infectious personality, a loyal teammate, a genuine smile, and a young soul.